 As a public company, FTE incurs significant legal and accounting expenses associated with its public company reporting requirements.
 In addition, like many smaller public companies, FTE faces a significant impact from required compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
 Section 404 requires management of public companies to evaluate the effectiveness of internal control over financial reporting.
 The SEC has adopted rules implementing Section 404 for public companies as well as disclosure requirements.
 Any failure to implement effective or improved internal controls, or to resolve difficulties encountered in their implementation, could harm FTE's operating results, or cause a failure to meet reporting obligations or result in management assessing internal control over financial reporting as not sufficient.
 Further, we have, in the past, failed to comply with our reporting obligations, which resulted in the revocation of the registration of our Securities (see "The Revocation of the Registration of Our Securities," beginning on page 5 above).
-Once this registration statement is deemed effective, our common stock will be registered once again, and we will again be subject to the reporting requirements of Regulation 13(a) of the Exchange Act.
+Upon the effectiveness of this registration statement, we are once again subject to the reporting requirements of Regulation 13(a) of the Exchange Act.
 Any failure to implement effective internal controls, or to meet our reporting obligations could cause investors to lose confidence in FTE's reported financial information, which could have a material adverse effect on its stock price.